 My research centers on three interconnected areas that advance both the capabilities and responsibility of large-scale AI systems.

 Second, I advance neural architecture research through fast weight programmers such as the DeltaNet, which contributes to the most significant architectural innovation since the rise of the Transformer.
 Similar to linear RNNs, like Mamba or RWKV, it offers enhanced efficiency and generality compared to attention-based architectures.
+Recently DeltaNet became a core component of Qwen3-Next which is a major release from one of the leading AI labs in the world.

 Third, I investigate fundamental questions around LLM scaling and generalisation.
 In particular, how to train these systems more efficiently and enable them to generalise beyond their current limitations.
 This includes exploring self-modifying neural networks as a pathway toward more general AI systems.